workflowhub-eu/about/index.md

 For more details, see [FAIR Computational Workflows](https://workflows.community/groups/fair/), [Outreach and Publications](project/outreach).

-For any kind of questions or suggestions on using WorkflowHub, feel free to join our [community](#community)!
+For any kind of questions, or suggestions on using WorkflowHub, feel free to join our [community](#community)!

 ## Did you know?